 3. Capital One Platinum Credit Card: Fair

 If your credit score is 600 or above, you may be able to qualify for the [Capital One Platinum Credit Card].
 A great card for someone looking to establish a strong credit history, the card has no annual fee.
 After making your first five monthly payments on-time, you’ll get access to a higher credit line in as little as 6 months.

 4. First Access Visa® Card: Poor to fair

 If you have trouble qualifying for a credit card, the First Access Visa® Card may be a smart option.
 Available to those with poor credit — scores as low as 550 — the card does have an annual fee and higher-than-average APR.
 However, it can be a useful tool.
 As your credit improves, you can upgrade to a more competitive card that offers lower fees and more rewards.

 5. Secured Mastercard® from Capital One: Poor to no credit

 If you don’t have a sufficient credit history, it can be difficult to qualify for any credit card.
-That’s where a secured credit card like the [Secured Mastercard® from Capital One]can be a great asset.
+That’s where a secured credit card like the Secured Mastercard® from Capital One]can be a great asset.
 We will monitor your account, and as you use it responsibly by doing things like making on-time payments, you may be able to earn back your deposit as a statement credit.